Secure-Platforms-Lab-W-M/MASC/Documentation/user_manual.md

 1. Simply run the command: sudo apt-get install openjdk-11-jdk
 2. Run java -version to test installation.

-### Running MASC
+### Running the executable jar
 1. Clone the [Masc Repository](https://github.com/Secure-Platforms-Lab-W-M/MASC) from GitHub.
 Take note of where the cloned repository is saved on your machine.
 2. Open the clone repository, go to `masc-core`, and run  `gradlew shadowJar` to create a JAR file for MASC.
 The output JAR can be found at `masc-core > app > build > libs > app-all.jar`.
 3. Test run with `java -jar masc.jar`.
 If you see the message “No properties file supplied”, it means installation has been completed.

-## Sample Configuration
-MASC can be configured by supplying a  `.properties` file.
+## Creating a properties file
+The previous section ended with a message saying something about a properties file.
+In this section, we will see what this properties file is, and how to create one.
+Properties file is analogous to a configuration file.
 All inputs are given to the tool through the properties file.
-Here is a sample configuration provided in the properties file -
+Here is a sample properties file -
 ```
 mutantGeneration = true
 type = StringOperator